AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 ----------------------------------------------------------------------------------------
 They differ in the following areas:

+ - **Central Control** - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.

+ - **AWS Transit Gateway Integration** If you have AWS deployment, Aviatrix Next Gen Transit integrates with AWS TGW seamlessly for high bandwidth Spoke VPC connection.
+Customers who do not require end to end encryption can now use TGW native service to connect the Spoke VPCs.

  - **Network Segmentation** - In the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
 In contrast, in the Aviatrix solution the Spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.
+With the TGW integration, you can customize the `Security Domains <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-a-security-domain>`_ to meet your segmentation requirements.

- - **Connectivity Efficiency** - In the Aviatrix solution, traffic between any two Spoke VPCs are routed directly, as opposed to going through the Transit GW as required by the CSR-based solution.
+ - **Connectivity Efficiency** - In the Aviatrix solution, traffic between any two Spoke VPCs can be routed via TGW or directly, as opposed to going through the instance based Transit GW as required by the CSR-based solution.
 Decoupling the different traffic streams reduces performance bottlenecks and removes single failure points.

- - **Half Egress Charge** - In the Aviatrix solution, VPC to VPC traffic does not go through the Transit GW, reducing the AWS network egress charge by half.

  - **No unwanted route propagation** - Since Spoke VPCs run BGP in CSR solution, if a Spoke VPC also connects to a partner network via VGW, the partner network routes could be propagated to your own on-prem network.

- - **Central Control** - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.

  - **Simplicity** - In Aviatrix's solution, BGP is only deployed between Transit GW and VGW.
 No Spoke VPCs run BGP.
 Simplicity leads to stability.
 Workflow-based, step-by-step instructions help you build out a Transit VPC solution in minutes.